-- Place the lasher and the aerial cable guide on the messenger strand. - Place the cable under the messenger strand using a strap and spacer approximately 14 inches from the centerline of the pole, or 2 inches from the lashing wire clamp, toward the pole. - Position the cable in the cable guide and lasher as instructed by the instruction manual provided by the lasher's manufacturer. - Attach pulling lines to the lasher and pulling guide.
-The pulling lines can be attached to a moving reel vehicle to provide movement during the placing operation. - Pull the cable lasher and its accessories at a constant speed and tension.
-Be vigilant looking for the lashing wire causing the fiber optic cable to wrap around the strand.
-Cable feeding must be smooth. - The vehicle pulling the lasher or thetechnician pulling the lasher should stay close to the pole line and maintain alignment with the cable route asclosely as possible during the lashing operation while maintaining a distance of 50 feet in front of the lasher. - Upon reaching each pole, stop the lashing operation.
+- Place the lasher and the aerial cable guide on the messenger strand. - Raise the cable end to the technician in the bucket truck at strand level using a pole mounted cable lifter. - Place the cable under the messenger strand using a strap and spacer approximately 14 inches from the centerline of the pole, or 2 inches from the lashing wire clamp, toward the pole. - Position the cable in the cable guide and lasher as instructed by the instruction manual provided by the lasher's manufacturer. - Attach pulling lines to the lasher and its pulling guide.
+The pulling lines can be attached to the moving reel vehicle to provide movement during the placing operation. - Pull the cable lasher and its accessories with a constant speed and tension.
+Be vigilant looking for the lashing wire causing the Fibre optic cable to wrap around the strand.
+If this occurs, correct the situation.
+Cable feeding must be smooth. - The moving vehicle carrying the reel should stay close to the pole line and maintain alignment with the cable route, as close to the pole line as possible, during the cable placement operation while maintaining a distance of 50 feet in front of the cable. - Upon reaching each pole, stop the vehicle.
 Transfer the lasher and its accessories to the messenger on the opposite side of the pole.
-Temporarily clamp the lashing wire to the messenger strand.
-Complete the cable "drip loop" around the pole by attaching straps and spacers on both sides of the pole. - After transferring the lasher to the far side of the pole, complete the permanent clamping of the lashing wire to the strand.
+Temporarily clamp the lashing wire to strand on the near side of the pole.
+Complete the cable "drip loop" around the pole by attaching straps and spacers on both sides of the pole. - After transferring the lasher to the far side of the pole, complete the permanent clamping of the lashing wire to the strand on both sides of the pole.